Apart hotel Hotel rooms at Wyndham Residences Batumi.

 Hotel rooms in Wyndham Residences Batumi.
 Gonio.

-Wyndham Residences Batumi is a unique 25-storey hotel with a casino, exclusive design of residences using materials, furniture and equipment according to international Wyndham standards.
+Wyndham Residences Batumi is a unique 25-storey hotel, exclusive design of residences using materials, furniture and equipment according to international Wyndham standards.

 Wyndham Branded Residences embodies the strict standards of Wyndham International, combining outstanding quality with modern design.